ORNL/CabanaPD/README.md

 ```

 ### Thermomechanics
-Examples which demonstrate temperature-dependent mechanics and fracture are with `examples/thermomechanics`.
+Examples which demonstrate temperature-dependent mechanics and fracture are within `examples/thermomechanics`.

 The first example is thermoelastic deformation in a homogeneous plate due to linear thermal loading [5].
 The example can be run with: